SammyKrosoft/Export-ExchangeURLs.ps1/README.md

-    IMPORTANT ADVICE: Always use Export-ExchangeURLsv3.ps1 to export all your current URLs before any modifications => that way you'll just have to use that export with this script to set the Virtual Directories and/or Autodiscover value(s) to what they were initially.
+    IMPORTANT ADVICE: Always use Export-ExchangeURLsv3.ps1 to export all your current URLs before any modifications => that way you'll just have to use that export with this script to set the Virtual Directories and/or Autodiscover value(s) back to what they were initially.

 PARAMETERS